Floods have provided great cautionary tales throughout human history – what can they now teach us about speeding up carbon drawdown?

 These power mechanisms present different challenges, each with its pros and cons.
 Autocrats get to plan longer term than election cycles, but the stakes of failure are much higher.
 Decades of unconditional power v. hanging from a lamppost.
 Swings and roundabouts.

-What democracies and autocracies have in common, however, is that their legitimacy depends on good storytelling.
+What democracies and autocracies have in common, however, is their legitimacy depends on good storytelling.
 To gain and keep the support of the masses, 21st century leaders need to clearly tell us what they’re doing, and convince us it’s good for us, via media old and new.

 But global heating is now turning such events into ‘1-in-1,000-year events’, ‘1-in-100-year events’, even ‘1-in-10-year events’.